70 Collier Street, 1st floor

 Every marriage in Ontario requires a Marriage Licence before the actual ceremony takes place.

-Visit ServiceOntario.ca/GettingMarried to get the government documents needs if you plan to marry in Ontario.
+Visit ServiceOntario.ca/GettingMarried to get the government documents needed if you plan to marry in Ontario.
 Applications may also be obtained at Service Barrie on the first floor of City Hall (70 Collier Street).
-Licences are issued Monday – Friday, 8:30am–4pm.
+Licences are issued Monday – Friday, 8:30 am–4:00 pm.
 To avoid lineups and streamline the process, applicants are encouraged to book an appointment in advance by calling 705-726-4242

 A religious marriage ceremony may be performed by a person who is registered under the Marriage Act to perform religious marriages in Ontario.
 A civil marriage may be performed by a judge, a justice of the peace or a Municipal Clerk and/or their designate.
 The City of Barrie's City Clerk does not perform marriage ceremonies.
 Check ServiceOntario.ca/GettingMarried to access lists of religious officials who are registered to perform marriages.

 The Rotunda City Hall may be rented for a marriage ceremony performed by a religious officiant, a judge or a justice of the peace.
-Contact the Legislative and Court Services Department at 705-726-4242 for details.
+Contact Service Barrie at 705-726-4242 for details.

 If a previous marriage was dissolved or annulled within Canada, the original or court certified copy of the Decree Absolute or Certificate of Divorce must be submitted.
 A divorce judgment is not acceptable.
 Certified copies may be obtained from the court which granted the divorce.
 Photocopies are not acceptable, and all documents will be returned.
 If a divorce was granted outside of Canada, additional forms must be completed.
 Please call 705-726-4242 for additional information.